SummaryRead the full fact sheet

 - Donations are also needed for important medical research.

 - Donor requirements for medical research may be slightly different from those for Blood Service donors.

-The Australian Red Cross Blood Service (ARCBS) collects around 1.4 million blood donations each year.
+Australian Red Cross Lifeblood collects around 1.5 million blood donations each year.
 Most of this is used to help people with medical conditions that require blood or blood products regularly.
-For example, 34 per cent of donated red cells are used to help treat people with cancer and blood diseases such as haemophilia.
+For example, 34% of donated red blood cells are used to help treat people with and blood diseases.

-Medical researchers also need donated blood in order to develop new treatments for many medical conditions, such as blood clots, heart attack, stroke and cancer.
+Medical researchers also need donated blood in order to develop and test new treatments for many medical conditions – such as blood clots, , and cancer.

-Healthy adults are able to donate blood and the procedure is safe and relatively painless.
+Healthy adults (18-75 years) who meet donation eligibility criteria can donate blood.
+The procedure is safe and relatively painless.

-- Be healthy and not suffering from a cold, flu or other illness at the time of donation
+- Be healthy and not suffering from a , or other illness at the time of donation.

-- Be aged between 18 and 70 years (other rules may apply if you are a current donor)
+- Be aged between 18 and 75 years (other rules may apply if you are a current donor).